KtosNapewno96/MiniVault/README.md

 ### 🔒 Zero-Knowledge & Local-First Architecture

 - **Offline by Design:** MiniVault operates with zero network permissions.
 No data, metadata, or encryption keys are ever transmitted to external servers or cloud providers.
-- **Edge-Only Processing:** 100% of cryptographic operations occur locally on your hardware.
+- **100%** of cryptographic operations occur locally on your hardware.
 Your plaintext and vault remain strictly within your machine’s physical boundaries.
 - **No Telemetry:** We do not track usage, IP addresses, or performance metrics.
 What happens in MiniVault, stays in MiniVault.

 ---